FWeinb/CDocParser/README.md

 CDocParser
 ---
-CDocParser is a language agnostic C-Style comments parser that uses block comments to make it easier to generate documentation.
+CDocParser is a language agnostic C and `///`-Style comments parser that uses block and line comments to make it easier to generate documentation.

 ## Install